 One journey through expansive pastures, meticulous river crossings, beautiful glacial lakes, stubborn trails, dangerous moraines, and Kalihani and Thamsar Pass amidst the mesmerizing views of Deo Tibba, Mount Indrasen, Hanuman Tibba and the peaks of Bara Shigri glacier.

-The lengthy duration and tricky trails improve your trekking experience and take your trekking experience to the next level.
+The lengthy duration and tricky trails improve your trekking experience and take you to the next level.

 The village inhabitants of Bara Bhangal themselves believe that they are the descendants of Alexander the Great.
 Knowing about their mysterious ancestry is certainly one of the high points of this trek.

-The glorified views of the Himalayan mammoths, stretching far beyond the horizon, from the summit is the most rewarding package of the trek.
+From the summit the glorified views of the Himalayan mammoths, stretching far beyond the horizon, are the most rewarding package of the trek.

 The best time to do the trek is during the months of May to September.